howardwu/libsnark-tutorial/README.md

 git submodule update --init --recursive
 ```

+Note, the submodules only need to be fetched once.

 Next, initialize the `build` directory.
 ```
 mkdir build && cd build && cmake ..